How do I fly a roof survey with the DJI Mavic...

 • Fly manually at approx. 5-10 m above ridge height

-• Position the drone away from the building, not directly above the roof.
-See figure 1.
+• Place the drone away from the building, not directly above the roof.
+See Figure 1.

-• Flight altitude: The lower is better, but not too close!
+• Flying height: The lower is better, but not too close!
 You should pay attention to the obstacles around the house and along the flight path of the drone.

-• Manually adjust the gimbal tilt between -45° and -60° (the camera's field of view must cover both the roof and the facades of the building).
+• Manually adjust the gimbal tilt between -45° and -60° (the camera's field of view must cover both the roof and the building's facades).
 See figure 2.

 Sichtfeld Vergleich

-Figure 2: Field of view for flight with inclined camera (Oblique)
+Figure 2: Field of view for flight with oblique camera (Oblique)

 • Draw a point of interest (POI) in the centre of the object you want to photograph